My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Before jumping into my suggested itinerary for one day in Grand Canyon National Park, I want to go over some of the basics and logistics.
 I find answering these questions before you ask them helps you have an amazing Grand Canyon one-day trip without any hiccups.

-The Four Sections of Grand Canyon National Park
+The Four Areas of Grand Canyon National Park

-There are four sections of Grand Canyon National Park:
+There are four areas of Grand Canyon National Park:

 - The South Rim